The Noah's Ark Principle: Plot

+Gregor has the order to carry out another irradiation for military reasons and is put under massive pressure by the military to carry it out.
+Max tries to stop him and attempts to leak information about the military plot to the European press.
+Gregor disconnects the wiring just before they are in communications range and seriously wounds Max with gunshots.
+Max kills him, and confesses his love for Eva before succumbing to his wounds.

+However, the renewed use of the microwave emitters leads to a core meltdown in the already damaged reactor system.
+Gregor dies while trying to leave the station.
+Billy screams Max's name as the station falls apart.
+He and Eva escape in the shuttle as the station explodes.

+Back on Earth, Felix then tells him that the monsoon set in early due to the microwave irradiation in India and that gigantic floods have occurred as a result with enormous casualties.
+Afterwards, Eva and Billy are taken away by soldiers.

+Shortly afterwards, Felix hears on the news that the two have allegedly died of radiation poisoning they suffered in the disaster at the station.
+He then destroys the recordings of the interrogation.

 Production

 The film was the first writing and directing effort of West German born filmmaker Roland Emmerich after his graduation from the German Film and Television Academy.
 Emmerich's inspiration for the film came about from the continued success and appeal of Star Wars which Emmerich had studied as part of his degree requirement.
-After accruing 1 million Marks from sources such as Bernd Eichinger's Constantin Film, Solaris-Film, and the Academy itself, Emmerich assembled a young team, and converted an unused factory hall into a studio.
+After accruing 1 million Marks from sources such as Bernd Eichinger's Constantin Film, Solaris-Film, and the academy itself, Emmerich assembled a young team, and converted an unused factory hall into a studio.
 When filming wrapped, special effects were added at the large Bavaria Studios in Munich.
 Shortly thereafter, Emmerich would establish his own production company, Centropolis Entertainment.